 it's not what you see, it's how you see it...

 That was until my first photography class in 11th grade.
-I borrowed a family friends old Yashica 35mm camera, loaded the film, looked into the viewfinder, clicked the shutter and got my hands stinky in the darkroom, it quickly developed into a true personal passion -- THE CONNECTION was made.
+I borrowed a family friends old Yashica 35mm camera, loaded the film, framed-it-up into the viewfinder - clicked the shutter, and got busy in the darkroom! -- THE CONNECTION was made.
 I opened my heart and eyes to the wonderful world of photography.

-I have been extremely fortunate to meet and photograph many great characters, developed great friendships, shared much laughter and many great experiences behind and in front of the lens.
+I have been extremely fortunate to meet and photograph many great characters, developed wonderful friendships and have shared much laughter behind and in front of the lens.
 I have been lucky to have traveled to some spectacular places and have given my eyes much adventure to feast upon.
-Collecting and sharing a treasure chest full of wonderful memories: prints, negatives and of course...THOUSANDS of jpeg's and RAW images.
-The love affair still remains...I want to shoot more, travel more, experience more, embrace more, learn more, share more and print more!
+Collecting and sharing a treasure trove full of wonderful memories: prints, slides, negatives and of course...THOUSANDS of digital images.
+The love affair still remains - I want to shoot more, travel more, experience more, embrace more, learn more, share more, and print more lovely photos!